bozonx/stt-gateway-microservice/docs/API.md

 - `formatText` (boolean, optional)
   - Whether to format text output (punctuation, capitalization).
   - Defaults to `true`.
 If omitted, the service still sends `format_text: true` to AssemblyAI.
-- `disfluencies` (boolean, optional)
-  - Whether to include filler words like "umm" in transcription.
-  - Defaults to `true`.
-If omitted, the service still sends `disfluencies: true` to AssemblyAI.
 - `apiKey` (string, optional)
   - If provided, used as the provider API key for this request (BYO key).
   - If omitted, the service will fall back to `ASSEMBLYAI_API_KEY` from environment.